peterwilli/Thingy/README.md

 # Run it yourself!

 As this bot is open-source, anyone can run it.
 Depending on the method, you need different specs.
-The easiest is through Docker and Jina's JCloud
+The easiest is through Docker Compose as it will instantly set up everything you need.

+The bot consists of 2 major parts:

+- Thingy (the interface where users will interact with)
+- Hydrolane (the queue system and AI loader) (which will actually run the models)

+In the tutorial below, we will set up both components so you can get started.

-## Installing via Docker
+## Installing via Docker Compose

 **Note!** As we evolved from a weekend project to a larger-scale bot, things have changed a lot, and I thank you all.
 Please, if you use this in your own server, do get in touch with me, so we can see what works and what doesn't.
 Any feedback is really appreciated!
 Feel free to join [Thingy's birthplace](https://discord.gg/j4wQYhhvVd) or shoot a line in the projects Issues page!